vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 ## NSX Advanced Load Balancer Components

 NSX Advanced Load Balancer is deployed in Write Access Mode in VMware NSX Environment.
-This mode grants NSX Advanced Load Balancer controllers full write access to vCenter which helps in automatically creating, modifying, and removing service engines (SEs) and other resources as needed to adapt to changing traffic needs.
+This mode grants NSX Advanced Load Balancer controllers full write access to vCenter which helps in automatically creating, modifying, and removing service engines (SEs), and other resources as needed to adapt to changing traffic needs.
 The core components of NSX Advanced Load Balancer are as follows:

 - **NSX Advanced Load Balancer Controller** - NSX Advanced Load Balancer controller manages virtual service objects and interacts with the vCenter Server infrastructure to manage the lifecycle of the service engines (SEs).
 It is the central repository for the configurations and policies related to services and management, and it provides the portal for viewing the health of VirtualServices and SEs and the associated analytics that NSX Advanced Load Balancer provides.
 - **NSX Advanced Load Balancer Service Engine** - The service engines (SEs) are lightweight VMs that handle all data plane operations by receiving and executing instructions from the controller.
 The SEs perform load balancing and all client- and server-facing network interactions.